freeCodeCamp/freeCodeCamp/guide/english/angularjs/index.md

 ## AngularJS

 AngularJS (versions 1.x) is an open source front-end JavaScript framework.
 AngularJS extends HTML to develop rich and powerful front-ends.
 It reduces the repetitive use of HTML code.
-This repetition can be avoided by using the directives provided by AngularJS which saves much time and effort.
+This repetition can be avoided by using the directives provided by AngularJS which save much time and effort.

 **Install**: